avlis/datacopy/README.md

     - caps mean close log file after this one
     - t means truncate, d delete before inserting
     - i means just insert.
+    - a means after, gets a max value from destination to ajust the source query. see append_column and append_query for more details.
     examples:
         - T means truncate, insert data, and close log file.
         - t means truncate, insert, leave log file open for next query
         - i just inserts, leave log file open for next query
         - I insert and close log file.

-- query: can be a "select * from...", but if first char is @, means a file path to read a query from. or it can be just a table name, and it will build automatically a SELECT "[col1]","[col2]",(..)"[colN]" from [table].
+- query: can be a "select * from...", but if first char is @, means a file path to read the query from. or it can be just a table name, and it will build automatically a SELECT "[col1]","[col2]",(..)"[colN]" from [table].
 - table: destination table name.